senlin/classic-editor-addon/readme.txt

 The free Classic Editor Addon plugin is targeted at everyone who is not yet ready for the new editing experience that has been introduced in WordPress 5.0.
 Install it now on sites and the UX remains the same as you are used to!

 <strong>What's New:</strong>
-The new block editor adds 2 sets of styles to the `<head>` section of your site.
-But since you have the Classic Editor Addon installed, the calls to those styles are a complete waste.
-With version 2.4.0 your site will not call these stylesheets anymore.
+Sites running WooCommerce get another style added to the `<head>` section of the site.
+With the Classic Editor Addon installed that call is obviously redundant.
+With version 2.5.0 we introduce a condition that checks for WooCommerce and if active it removes that call.
 Win!
-Credit for this suggestion go to [Mitchell Miller](https://github.com/mitchelldmiller) who brought this to our attention.
-Thanks Mitchell!

 Please pay attention that the minimum PHP version to use our plugin is <strong>5.4</strong>.